HoseaPS/ShowLocalWeather-FreeCodeCamp/README.txt

-The fourth project made with bootstrap, jquery and openWeatherAPI at Free Code Camp by Oséias Paulo da Silva.
+The fourth project made with bootstrap, jquery and openWeatherAPI on Free Code Camp by Oséias Paulo da Silva.

 It is a web app that shows the local weather.